mrRobot62/AnycubicNFCTaggerQT5/README.md

 # Further researches on BambuLab machines
 It would be interesting to analyze if BambuLab NFC-Tags works in the same manner as Anycubic.
 I read that BambuLab use RFID recognition for their filaments/loader.
 NFC is a sub group of RFID.
 So maybe it could be possible that.....
+Anycubic write data as bytestream and not into ndef area, so I assume Bambulab do the same.

 If a BambuLab owner is reading this and want to help - below a description how to help

 ## generating a Byte-Dump from tag

 - download this software and install
-- do not start the AnycubicNFCTaggerQT5 app, instead use a raw-dump test routine -- available inside tests-folder
+- do not start the AnycubicNFCTaggerQT5 app, instead use a raw-dump test routine
+  -  available inside tests-folder
-  -- use an NFC-Reader
+  -  use an NFC-Reader
-  -- change to your installation folder and call `python tests/ntag_dump.py` -- place an NFC-Tag (filament role) on your reader - or move reader around your role -- result should be like this
+  - change to your installation folder and call `python tests/ntag_dump.py`
+  - place an NFC-Tag (filament role) on your reader - or move reader around your role
+  - result should be like this

 ```
 00: 1D 72 F5 12   |.r..|
 01: 61 0F 10 80   |a...|